What Is Recurring Payment Processing? Definition, Types, Benefits

-Long-term, ongoing customers are a service business owner’s dream.
-They provide you with predictable income, reliable cash flow, and straightforward scheduling.
+Long-term, repeat clients are a dream for service business owners.
+You get predictable income, reliable cash flow, and straightforward scheduling.

 There are two main types of recurring billing: fixed and variable.

 Fixed recurring billing is when you bill the client the same amount of money at each billing interval.
 For example, you would charge $75 to mow a client’s lawn, and the cost wouldn’t change from week to week.